ErpNetDocs/dev/topics/table-api/index.md

 can be reduced or expanded with more members.

-Note the operation:
+**Note the following operation:**

 ```
 #"Filtered Rows" = Table.Buffer(#"Removed Other Columns")
 ```

 It specifies that the data will be statically buffered in memory.
-In subsequent operations that use Gen_Property_Values (the query we define) as the source, data will be taken from the buffer in memory, saving significant re-fetching time.
+In the next operations that use as a source **Gen_Property_Values** (the query we define), data will be retrieved from the buffer in the memory which will save significant re-fetching time.

-Another optimization comes from loading only the required fields listed in the Table.SelectColumns operation.
+Another optimization comes from loading only the required fields listed in the **Table.SelectColumns** operation.
 This reduces the returned data and speeds up the query.
-This is possible thanks to the Folding support when using an **OData feed** data source.
+This is possible thanks to the **Folding** support which is active when using an **OData feed** data source.

+#### Dividing the loaded features by entities to which they refer

-The processing can continue by creating a new query (e.g., Entity1_Property_Values) with the following code:
+The processing can continue by creating a new query (e.g., **Entity1_Property_Values**) with the following code:

 ```
 let